 When it comes to hardwood floors, there seems to be a new trend almost every season.
-But despite the fast-changing trends, quality, dark hardwood floors always withstand the test of time.
+Despite the fast-changing trends, dark high-quality hardwood flooring (like the Brazilian Walnut variety) has withstood the test of time.

-That’s the case with Brazilian walnut flooring.
-It’s durability, deep, rich colors and unique patterns are just some of the characteristics that make it a classic, timeless flooring solution.
+Brazilian Walnut flooring’s durability, deep, rich colors and unique patterns are just some of the characteristics that make it a classic, timeless flooring solution.

 Harder and much more resilient than it’s American counterpart, Brazilian walnut has always been a very popular flooring solution for higher-end homes.